mitOmics/mitomics.github.io/team/index.md

 ## Join

-#### Post Dogtoral Researcher

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+We’re always on the lookout for new and unique perspectives.
+We want to push the frontier of data science and train the next generation of data scientists.

 - 3+ (dog) years experience managing bone portfolios
 - Strong desire to learn tricks and go on walkies
 - Aptitude to sit and stay

-{% include link.html type="external" link="https://google.com/" text="Apply Now" icon="" style="button" %}
+{% include link.html type="external" link="https://google.com/" text="Join the Team" icon="" style="button" %}
 {:.center}

 {% include section.html %}